ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 === Method Advantages and Disadvantages <heading_rag_method_advantages_dissadvantages>
 We described the process of the RAG method.
-This method offers many advantages with only a few disadvantages and therefore it is recommended for a full functional system.
+This method offers many advantages with only a few disadvantages and therefore it is recommended for a complete functional system.

 Advantages of this method are:
-- Needs only relative sources: The model already understand the needed language, so it needs access only to the relevant documents for our desired knowledge field.
+- Needs only sources relative to knowledge field: The model already understands the needed language, so it needs access only to the relevant documents for our desired knowledge field.
 - Adaptable: New, deleted or altered documents demand only the vector store to be recreated, so the systemd can adapt to changes relatively quickly.
 - Easy to implement: This method can be implemented easily with the dependency on the libraries we use without any deep advanced knowledge on how LLMs work.
 - Able to return sources: It's really easy to return the relevant sources in which the answer was found.
-- Prompting: It's easy to specify system prompting with advanced LLMs which support it, in order to change the style or even the allowed or disallowed content of the answers.
+- Prompting: It's easy to specify system prompting with advanced LLMs that support it, in order to change the style or even the allowed or disallowed content of the answers.
 #h(0pt)

 Dissadvantages of this method are: